-If you still have some resources, this solution might work well for you.
+This solution might work well for you if you still have some resources.
 To redeem, you are obliged to pay off the full amount of the loan before performing a foreclosure sale.
-According to Oregon’s laws, there is not a post-sale redemption period after a nonjudicial foreclosure.
+According to Oregon’s laws, there is no post-sale redemption period after a nonjudicial foreclosure.

 However, according to legal documents, the trustee can rescind the foreclosure sale and void the deed in Oregon.
 It has to be done within 10 days.
-Additionally, the borrower and lender have to agree on a foreclosure avoidance measure to make this work.
+Additionally, the borrower and lender must agree on a foreclosure avoidance measure to make this work.

 Sometimes as a consumer, you might need to file for bankruptcy.
 The best way to do it is to file for bankruptcy a day or a few days before the foreclosure.
 After you do it, according to Oregon’s laws, “automatic stay” goes into effect.

 At least temporarily, you can stay at your home, and your home lender cannot collect the debt.
 If you think that your income will allow you to get back your property in the future, this method can be a good solution for you.
 While deciding on this step, be sure to seek assistance.